JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

 One way to implement cookie authentication in ASP.NET Core is as follows.
 Note that this is just a very simple implementation and might differ depending on the actual application's architecture, this is just to show a simple implementation and how cookie authentication works.

-a.
 Since we will be needing the username and password from the user, the first thing to do is to create a model that will hold these information, let's call it UserCredentialsModel.cs.

    ``` C#
     public class UserCredentialsModel